Indrani Mukerjea had named 'sister' Sheena Bora as executor of her will

-Amongst other details, the CBI will also have to explain how Indrani Mukerjea went from trusting Sheena Bora as the executor of her will to wanting her dead
+Amongst other details, the CBI will also have to explain how Indrani Mukerjea went from trusting her daughter Sheena Bora as the executor of her will to wanting her dead

 Hundreds of news reports have waxed on about how Indrani Mukerjea shared an uneasy relationship with her daughter, Sheena Bora, whom she now stands accused of murdering.
 Many will find it hard to believe then, that at one point, Indrani had trusted Sheena enough to name her as one of the executors of her will.